Mito community pulls out the stops for World Mitoc… - The Lily Foundation

 The word on the street was 'mito' as people around the UK joined The Lily Foundation in marking World Mitochondrial Disease Week 2020 with green lighting, fundraisers and more.

-Despite Covid-19 restrictions making it harder to organise events, the UK mito community got behind the global initiative, held annually to raise awareness and drive efforts to find a cure.
+Despite COVID-19 restrictions making it harder to organise events, the UK mito community got behind the global initiative, held annually to raise awareness and drive efforts to find a cure.

 Homes, schools, workplaces, hospitals, monuments and municipal buildings around the country lit up green to raise awareness.
-One of the most high profile was Mersey Gateway Bridge, which lit up green in memory of Sebby Streete, who was aged 5 when he died from a mitochondrial disease in 2017.
+One of the most high profile was Mersey Gateway Bridge, which lit up green in memory of Sebby Streete, who was aged five when he died from a mitochondrial disease in 2017.

-The spirit and determination of the mito community is really something special.
-We're truly grateful to everyone who got together to help raise awareness."One stand out event was a Coronation Street themed fundraiser organised by Lia Holmes, mum to 3-year-old twins Jeremiah and Emmanuel who play Oliver Battersby, a child diagnosed with mito on the ITV soap.
+One stand out event was a Coronation Street-themed fundraiser organised by Lia Holmes, mum to three-year-old twins Jeremiah and Emmanuel, who play Oliver Battersby, a child diagnosed with mitochondrial disease on the ITV soap.

-"Given the situation with Covid we were expecting less noise around the week than usual, but the response was really encouraging," she said.
+Liz Curtis, CEO of The Lily Foundation, said she was encouraged by the positive response to this year's World Mitochondrial Disease Week.
+"Given the situation with COVID we were expecting less noise around the week than usual, but the response was really encouraging," she said.
 "The spirit and determination of the mito community is really something special.
 We're truly grateful to everyone who got together to help raise awareness."

 See our work in action